LuChengTHU/dpm-solver/README.md

 # News
 - DPM-Solver has been used in:
     * [DreamStudio](https://beta.dreamstudio.ai/home) and [StableBoost](https://stableboost.ai/) (thanks for the implementations by [Katherine Crowson's k-diffusion repo](https://github.com/crowsonkb/k-diffusion)).
+    * [Diffusers](https://github.com/huggingface/diffusers), a widely-used library for diffusion models.
+    * [Stable-Diffusion Online Demo](https://huggingface.co/spaces/runwayml/stable-diffusion-v1-5) on HuggingFace, which uses DPM-Solver in [Diffusers](https://github.com/huggingface/diffusers).
-    * [Stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which supports both DPM-Solver and DPM-Solver++.
+    * [Stable-Diffusion-WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which supports both DPM-Solver and DPM-Solver++.
 DPM-Solver++2M is the fastest solver currently.
 Also many Thanks to [Katherine Crowson's k-diffusion repo](https://github.com/crowsonkb/k-diffusion).
-    * [Diffusers](https://github.com/huggingface/diffusers), a widely-used library for diffusion models.

 - **2022-11-11**.
 The [official demo of stable-diffusion](https://huggingface.co/spaces/runwayml/stable-diffusion-v1-5) in HuggingFace Spaces 🤗 uses DPM-Solver and runs twice as fast!
 (From 50 steps to 25 steps.)
 It can generate 8 images within **only 4 seconds** using JAX on TPUv2-8.
 Check [this twitter](https://twitter.com/pcuenq/status/1590665645233881089).